 SEC.
 1. OFFICERS.

-The Officers of the Association shall be the four individuals elected by the membership to hold the following positions for four-year terms, with the opportunity to extend in cases of exceptional service.
+The Officers of the Association are the individual Directors elected by the membership to hold the following positions for four-year terms, with the opportunity to extend in cases of exceptional service: President (1), Vice President (1), Chair of the Nominating & Governance Committee (1), and other officers, including up to one (1) additional Vice President, as approved by the Board.

 SEC.
 2. POWERS AND DUTIES.

-The powers and duties of the Officers shall be such as the Board may prescribe, in addition to the following specified powers and duties:
+The powers and duties of the Officers will be such as the Board may prescribe, in addition to the following specified powers and duties:

-The President shall be the chief executive officer of the Association.
-The President shall be the Chair of the Board and shall preside at all meetings of the Board, the Annual Meeting of the Association, the Executive Committee, and the Officers.
+The President is the chief executive officer of the Association and Chair of the Board, and presides at all meetings of the Board, the Annual Meeting of the Association, the Executive Committee, and the Officers.
 The President is an ex officio member of all committees and subcommittees.
-The President serves as one of the six Alumnae/i Association Trustees (see Article XI).
+The President is one of the six Alumnae/i Association Trustees.

-The two Vice Presidents shall support the work of the President, including oversight of internal matters of the Association and Board, including the orientation process, training, oversight of Directors, effective collaboration with Advancement staff and other College departments.
-The Vice Presidents shall each serve as the primary liaison to the chairs of several Board committees, as designated by the President.
-In the event of the absence or incapacity of the President, the Vice President who has more seniority on the Board shall exercise the powers and perform the duties of the President.
+The Vice President(s) support the work of the President, including but not limited to oversight of internal matters of the Association and Board; the orientation process; training; oversight of Directors; effective collaboration with Advancement staff and other College departments.
+The Vice President(s) may serve as the primary liaison to the chairs of Board committees, as designated by the President.
+In the event of the absence or incapacity of the President, the Vice President will exercise the powers and perform the duties of the President; where there is more than one Vice President, they will allocate the duties of the President between them.

-The Chair of the Nominating & Governance Committee the the and Vice on matters of internal Board governance and management.
+The Chair of the Nominating & Governance Committee supports the work of the President and Vice President(s) on matters of internal Board governance and management.

 SEC.
-3. VACANCIES..
+3. VACANCIES.

-The resignation of an officer shall be deemed also to be a resignation of that officer’s Directorship.

-In the event of the absence or incapacity of either Vice President, the remaining Vice President shall fulfill both Vice Presidents’ responsibilities.
+An officer's resignation will constitute a resignation from the Board, any committee on which such officer served, and position as AAVC Trustee, if the officer also serves in that capacity.

 ARTICLE VI.
 EXECUTIVE DIRECTOR

+The Executive Director will be an employee of Vassar College, reporting to the College’s Vice President of Advancement.
+The Executive Director is a key partner in the activities of the Association and activities of the Board and will act in accordance with applicable policies and procedures.
+The Executive Director supports the activities of the Association in accordance with policies and procedures established by the Board and in collaboration with the Office of Advancement.

-The Executive Director shall supervise the activities of the Association in accordance with policies and procedures established by the Board and shall be responsible for (i) the records of the Association; (ii) the minutes of meetings of the Board and the Annual Meeting; (iii) meeting notices; (iv) and the official correspondence of the Association.
-The Board shall advise the Office of Advancement on the appointment and retention of the Executive Director.
-The Executive Director will be an employee of Vassar College, reporting to the Vice President of Advancement.
+The Executive Director will be responsible for (i) the records of the Association; (ii) the minutes of meetings of the Board and the Annual Meeting in consultation with the Officers; (iii) meeting notices; (iv) and the official correspondence of the Association.
+The Executive Director will

+circulate minutes of Association meetings within two weeks of such meetings to the Officers for their review.

+The Executive Director will serve as the primary staff lead for the Executive Committee, the Board Officers and the Nominating and Governance Committee.

+The Officers of the Board will be consulted and will advise the Office of Advancement on the appointment and retention of the Executive Director.

 ARTICLE VII.
 EDITOR OF COLLEGE MAGAZINE